garciart/network-automation/README.md

 ## Setting up the environment

 In order for your code to interact with the switch, you will need to connect your host computer with virtual devices in GNS3.
-To do so in Linux, you will need to create a TUN/TAP interface.
+To do so in Linux, you will need to create a TUN/TAP interface and connect it to your host interface using a bridge.

+>**NOTE** - TUN (network TUNnel) works with IP packets (Layer 3/Network).
+TAP (network TAP) works with Ethernet frames (Layer 2/Data).

 Before we start, here's the subnet info for the network: